ElasticMage/elasticmage/README.md

 # Settings

-Development environment is provided in https://bitbucket.org/svalaskevicius/elasticmage-environment.
+Development environment and setup instructions are provided in https://github.com/ElasticMage/elasticmage-environment.